sstadick/nython/README.md

     )
 ```

+- Please see the example project for one method of merging your namespaces.
+  - The tests directory shows how the functions can be run (nothing special)

 ### Setuptools

 Todo - but basically just add `ext_modules = nythonize(nimbase, [{"name": "adder", "path": "ponim/adder.nim"}])` to your setup call